eclipse-openj9/openj9-docs/docs/vgclog_examples.md

 #### Summary of the example

-You can now determine the following characteristics of the GC cycle from the analysis of the structure and elements that were covered in this example:
+By analyzing the structure and elements of the example log output, this example shows that the global cycle has the following characteristics:

 - The GC cycle begins with a STW pause due to an allocation failure.